 04

-Norman Mailer published the novel Ancient Evenings in 1983, about the world of the Pharaoh Ramses and Queen Nefertiti told from the perspective of Menenhetet.
+Norman Mailer published the novel Ancient Evenings in 1983, which was about the world of the Pharaoh Ramses and Queen Nefertiti from the perspective of Menenhetet.

 From the publisher: “Norman Mailer’s dazzlingly rich, deeply evocative novel of ancient Egypt breathes life into the figures of a lost era: the eighteenth-dynasty Pharaoh Rameses and his wife, Queen Nefertiti;